 •$150 or more for amounts owed to the State for periods when public assistance benefits were paid to the family.

 The Deficit Reduction Act of 2005 removed the restriction of submitting only the amounts owed to the custodial parent while the child was a minor.
 CSEA implemented the change effective October 1, 2007, resulting in an increase of 20% more obligors being submitted for Federal Tax Refund Offset.

 The non-custodial parent refuses to pay child support, but is planning a vacation to Europe.
 Will the non-custodial parent’s passport be denied?

 Under the Passport Denial Program, states certify cases in which the non-custodial parent (NCP) owes more than $2,500 in past due child support.
-The Federal Office of Child Support Enforcement (OCSE) transmits the information to the Department of State so that a U.S. passport will not be issued or renewed to someone who is not supporting his or her children.
+The Office of Child Support Services (OCSS) transmits the information to the Department of State so that a U.S. passport will not be issued or renewed to someone who is not supporting his or her children.

 What steps should I take if my passport has been denied because of a child support debt?

 You must contact your local child support agency to make satisfactory arrangements to pay your delinquent child support obligation.
 If more than one state reported a delinquency in excess of $2,500, you must reach an agreement with all states involved in order for the passport to be released.